shantamsultania/Invisible-Cloak-And-Magic-Wand-using-OpenCV/README.md

 3) Download An IDE for the same for reference please see the above code.

-4) Run program facelock1.py to create the dataset of your faces.

-5) Run program facelock2.py to train the model and see the output.
+4) upload the code and just hit that Run Buttn hard

+4.1) for mgic wand you need to get your item in the get wand window and left click using your mouse on the tip of the item item.

+4.2) for Cloak you will need a Red Color and thats it just run the code and place the red color in front of yourself and WOW you are like Gone.....

-6) EUREKA your program is up and running.
+5) EUREKA your program is up and running.

 # Resources